GMLC-TDC/HELICS/docs/user-guide/logging.md

-  "name": "valueFed", // the name of the federate "coretype": "zmq", //the type of the core "test","zmq","udp","ipc","tcp","mpi" "corename": "core1", //this matters most for ipc and test cores, can be empty "coreinitstring": "--autobroker --log_level=trace", // the initialization string for the core in the form of a command line arguments
+  "name": "valueFed", // the name of the federate "coretype": "zmq", //the type of the core "test","zmq","udp","ipc","tcp","mpi" "corename": "core1", //this matters most for ipc and test cores, can be empty "coreinit": "--autobroker --log_level=trace", // the initialization string for the core in the form of a command line arguments
   "period": 1.0 //the period with which federate may return time }
 ```